 Consider the customer-facing retail employee who is trained well in their work and engaged.
 Companies that invest in their social enterprise will have the tech in place to properly train and engage their workforce, helping to ensure a positive customer experience.
 Then consider the conflicting scenario: the retailer that failed to provide the right training, tech and therefore, engagement opportunity for the employee and the customer’s experience.
 There’s a good chance the company will read about it on social media.

 “Creating an environment your workforce and your employees want to come to every day directly influences your customer experience and therefore your success as a business,” says Park.

-Starodub cautions that when organizations are too introspective or isolated, they don't recognize their workforce is their brand.
+Starodub cautions that when organisations are too introspective or isolated, they don't recognise their workforce is their brand.
 In the case of the poorly-trained and unengaged retail employee, the company conveys the wrong message to their customers every day.
 “That's when business strategies flop, profits decline, share prices drop.”

 That means finding ways to keep the human element and workforce experience in the foreground, while using technology to drive revenue, growth and momentum.

 Connecting the two enterprises means deploying the digital infrastructure and technology that meets the demands of the business and of an ecosystem that wants more.
 For Park, the focus is on ensuring “entire workforces have the right tools to keep the business moving forward, quickly efficiently, and free of friction by asking the question: What do people need to work better?
 And then having the technology and systems to deliver them.”

 As Starodub sees it, the human focus begins with HR that must “take the lead in re-imagining the future today and fostering partnerships with the ecosystem from teams inside and outside the organisation, and embrace changing how work gets done.”

 Want more transformation insights from enterprise leaders?
 Visit deloitte.com/SAP to download future podcast episodes or listen to previous ones.